misoproject/misoproject.github.io/README.md

 = toDisplayCodeBlock("creation/importingLocalStrictDataArray")
 ```

+## Deployment

+Getting files over from dataset

+`rake copyfiles DIR=../Dataset`

+Deploying to github pages:

+`rake deploy HIDE=true MSG="new layout and lots of excitement"`

 ## Notes

 * Some stylesheets live in site/stylesheets and don't have a sass equivalent.
 For all application level styles, **only edit screen.sass** which is under src/stylesheets.